 The official News Blog for Puppet Place, your hub for all things animated on stage and film in the UK.
 We are dedicated to sharing our passion for puppetry and animation with the wider public and supporting artists and professionals working with these artforms.
-This blog is written by the Puppet Place News Team: Emma Windsor, Marta Smyk, Josh Elwell and Martha King.
+This blog is written by the Puppet Place News Team: Emma Windsor, Josh Elwell, Martha King and Amy Baker.

 About Emma Windsor: Emma Windsor is an artist, animator and filmmaker.